As a child, there was a popular counting rhyme:

 EACH MONTH

-Qualified Arabian horses for the GCAT Middle East and Europe participate in the Middle East & Europe series.
+• Qualified Arabian horses for the GCAT Europe and Middle East participate in the Middle East & Europe series.

 Eight championships (four in the Middle East, four in Europe) are scheduled for 2025.